yangymargaret/REUNION/README.md

   Please name the ATAC-seq and RNA-seq data of the metacells in the following format: atac_meta_$data_file_type.extension, rna_meta_$data_file_type, where $data_file_type was specified using the 'data_file_type' parameter.

   'extension' represents the file format.
-Rediscover supports the following file formats: (1) anndata, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz;
+Rediscover supports the following file formats: (1) anndata, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz.

 - --atac_meta

-  the file path of the ATAC-seq read count matrix of the metacells, default = -1;
+  the file path of the ATAC-seq read count matrix of the metacells, default = -1

   data matrix format: (row:metacell, column:ATAC-seq peak locus)

 - --rna_meta

-  the file path of the RNA-seq read count matrix of the metacells, default = -1;
+  the file path of the RNA-seq read count matrix of the metacells, default = -1

-  data matrix format: (row: metacell, column: ATAC-seq peak locus);
+  data matrix format: (row: metacell, column: ATAC-seq peak locus)

   If atac_meta or rna_meta is specified, Rediscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.

 - --motif_data

-  the filename of peak-motif matrix from the motif scanning results, default = -1;
+  the filename of peak-motif matrix from the motif scanning results, default = -1

-  data matrix format: (row: metacell, column: ATAC-seq peak locus);
+  data matrix format: (row: metacell, column: ATAC-seq peak locus)

 - --motif_data_score

-  the filename of the motif scores from the motif scanning results, default = -1;
+  the filename of the motif scores from the motif scanning results, default = -1

-  data matrix format: (row: metacell, column: ATAC-seq peak locus);
+  data matrix format: (row: metacell, column: ATAC-seq peak locus)

 - --method_type_feature_link

-  the method which provides initially estimated peak-TF associations as input to Rediscover, default = 'Unify'.
+  the method which provides initially estimated peak-TF associations as input to Rediscover, default = 'Unify'

   By default we use the peak-TF associations predicted by Unify as input.
 Rediscover can also take peak-TF associations predicted by other methods as input.
 In that case, please provide the name of the corresponding method.